UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/peony/en_US/index.md

 ## Advanced Settings
 Click the "![](image/icon10.png)"icon on the toolbar to enter the setup interface.

-Advanced settings are the peony preferences, as shown in Fig.21,Preferences are divided into three parts: edit, share, and drop-down menus.
+Advanced settings are the peony preferences.21,Preferences are divided into three parts: edit, share, and drop-down menus.

 (1)Edit: copy, paste, cut and delete